The 25 best deals from Target Deal Days 2022 | CNN Underscored

 And don’t forget, this is just the first in a slew of incoming early holiday deals: Amazon’s Prime Early Access Sale kicks off on Oct.
 11, and other major retailers like Wayfair may also join in on the savings.

-Read on for our favorite picks from the sale event, and then head online or in store to shop the rest (some deals are online-only though, fair warning!).
+Read on for our favorite picks from the sale event, then head online or in store to shop the rest (some deals are online-only, though — fair warning!).

 Electronics deals